LFSCamargo/tunnel/my-website/docs/simple.md

 ## Wrapping the component

-Let's now wrap the component that we created on the last step into the tunnel provider!
+Now wrap the component that we created on the last step into the tunnel provider!

 ```jsx
 import React from 'react';